joshatron/Holiday-Hero/backend/data-model.md

    * The occasions the list should be used for
  * next: LocalDate
    * The next occasion for the list, changes when the list is rolled
+ * created: LocalDateTime
+   * When the list was created
+ * modified: LocalDateTime
+   * The last time the list was editted

 #### RegistrationCode